 This section of the site is a great foundation for the types of resources that you might choose to use individually or in your organization.

-While it's not an exhaustive list, it should get you thinking about the options that you do have.
+While not an exhaustive list, it should get you thinking about the options you do have.

-Join our weekly "best of" newsletter for updates as we review new resources.
+Join our weekly newsletter for updates as we review new resources.

 David Bohmiller, MBA, MS (he/him/his)